Lovelock Cave: Duck decoys

-The most renowned discovery at Lovelock Cave was a cache of eleven duck decoys M.R.
-Harrington and L.L.
-Loud found when they were digging for the Museum of the American Indian in 1924 in Pit 12, Lot 4.
+The most renowned discovery at Lovelock Cave was a cache of eleven duck decoys found in Pit 12, Lot 4, by Harrington and Loud when they were digging for the Museum of the American Indian in 1924.
 The cache included eight painted and feathered decoys and three unfinished decoys.
 Items found in the same pit consisted of feathers and two bundles of animal traps.
-The remarkable decoys were made from bundled tule, a long grass-like herb, covered in feathers and painted.
+The remarkable decoys were made from bundled tule, a long grass-like herb, covered in feathers, and painted.

-The first attempt to date the decoys with radiocarbon dating techniques in 1969 was unsuccessful because the material got lost.
-Later samples could not be acquired without causing extensive damage to the decoys so they were not dated until the development of the Accelerator mass spectrometry (AMS) dating technique.
-Technological advances with AMS dating meant that much smaller, milligram-size, specimens from archaeological record were ample size for dating.
-Samples were retrieved from two duck decoys and A. J. T. Tull of the University of Arizona, Tucson conducted the dating of the specimens in 1984.
-Duck Decoy 13/4513, Lovelock Cave was dated at 130 BC (+/- 330), and Duck Decoy 13/4512B was dated at 300 BC (+/- 230).
+The first attempt to date the decoys with radiocarbon dating techniques in 1969 was unsuccessful because the material was lost.
+Later samples could not be acquired without causing extensive damage to the decoys, so they were not dated until the development of accelerator mass spectrometry (AMS).
+Technological advances with AMS dating meant that much smaller, milligram-size, specimens from archaeological material were of sufficient size for dating.
+Samples were retrieved from two duck decoys and A. J. T. Tull of the University of Arizona, Tucson, conducted the dating of the specimens in 1984.
+Duck Decoy 13/4513 was dated at 130 BC (± 330), and Duck Decoy 13/4512B was dated at 300 BC (± 230).

 Prehistoric sling

-A hand woven textile sling was collected by Loud in 1912 but it was not reported or studied extensively until years later.
+A hand-woven textile sling was collected by Loud in 1912 but it was not reported or studied extensively until years later.
 Archaeologists are interested in the specific specimen because it is recognized as one of the earliest slings in North America.
-The Indians of the Northern Paiute or Paviotso were occupants of the area during historic times and they recognized the sling as a toy or used for hunting and war.
+The Indians of the Northern Paiute or Paviotso were occupants of the area during historic times, and they recognized the sling as a toy or used for hunting and war.
 Slings were known to serve different purposes such as a toy, a forehead band, or a mechanism for hunting birds.
-The design of the sling found at Lovelock was constructed through a simple knotting technique from a two-ply yarn.
+The design of the sling found at Lovelock was constructed through a simple knotting technique from a two-ply yarn, likely made from various pieces of available fiber.
 The pattern on the sling is reversible.
-It was likely made from various pieces of available fiber.
-The sling found at Lovelock is just one of the many handmade textile items of the cave.
+The sling found at Lovelock is just one of the many handmade textile items from the cave.
 Traps and nets were also crafted to assist hunters during their search for food.
 Baskets and other food storage items were used to ensure that during times of resource scarcity everyone would have enough food for survival.

 Dating

-The burials from Lovelock Cave do not appear to be similar to the earlier burials from Spirit Cave or to the later burials from Stillwater Marsh.
-The eight burials from Lovelock Cave were buried at various times between 2500 BC and 1100 AD.
+The eight burials from Lovelock Cave were conducted at various times between 2500 BC and 1100 AD.
+These burials do not appear to be similar to the earlier burials from Spirit Cave or to the later burials from Stillwater Marsh.

-There are also the similar, approximately contemporaneous Elephant Mountain Cave bundle burials from the Black Rock Desert north of Lovelock, Nevada.
-The site was extensively looted, and its study is difficult.
+There are also the similar, approximately contemporaneous Elephant Mountain Cave bundle burials from the Black Rock Desert north of Lovelock.
+The site was extensively looted and its study is difficult.
 A pair of sandals from the cave have been radiocarbon dated to 10,000 years ago, making them the oldest footwear ever found in Nevada and among the oldest in the world.